synfig/synfig-docs/source/parameters/blend_method.rst

 You can select the ``Blend Method`` of a layer during his creation in
 |Tool_Options_Panel| and change it from
 |Parameters_Panel|.
 By default, ``Blend Method``
-parameter is |Static_Parameters|.
+parameter is Static Parameters.
 To animate it over the time, right click on it and choose ``Enable animation``.

 Selecting a layer ``Blend Method`` changes the appearance of the layer